 - CRNAs have limited access to sinks in the operating rooms

 Although propofol is a pharmaceutical drug that is most commonly wasted in the OR, many hospitals do not have a secure disposal container as they do for controlled substances.
-The AANA reports that implementing a drug disposal system with an easily accessible pharmaceutical waste container significantly decreased the instance of propofol misuse and improper disposal.
+The AANA reports that implementing a drug disposal system with an easily accessible pharmaceutical waste container significantly decreases the instance of propofol misuse and improper disposal.

-Drug diversion and an increase in the instances of Propofol addiction were noted at an alarming rate between 1990 and 2010, with a 25% increase of individuals seeking drug addiction programs, with anesthesia professionals making up a majority of those cases.
-According to a position statement by the American Association of Nurse Anesthesiology, Propofol is listed among the most commonly abused drugs by anesthesia professionals.
+Drug diversion and an increase in the instances of Propofol addiction were noted at an alarming rate between 1990 and 2010, with a 25% increase of individuals seeking drug addiction programs, with anesthesia professionals making up most of those cases.
+According to a position statement by the American Association of Nurse Anesthesiology, Propofol is listed among the most abused drugs by anesthesia professionals.
 As such, easy access by health care workers makes them more prone to drug diversion and addiction.

 Environmental Concerns of Improper Propofol Disposal